This Lasagne is made with an easy Homemade Bechamél Sauce, a rich and tender Beef Ragù and Cheese as far as the eye can see. What’s not to love?

 Ragu

-- Drizzle around 1 tbsp olive oil into a large pot over medium-high heat.
-Add beef, break it up with a wooden spoon and season with a pinch of salt and pepper.
+• Drizzle around 1 tbsp olive oil into a large pot over medium-high heat.
+Add the beef, break it up with a wooden spoon and season with a pinch of salt and pepper.
 Continue to fry until fully browned, then scoop into your lasagne dish (discarding any excess fat).

-- Lower heat to medium and add pancetta to the pan.
+• Lower the heat to medium and add the pancetta to the pan.
 Fry until it begins to brown and release its fat.
-Add onion, celery and carrot, and continue frying until they soften and just begin to brown.
-Add garlic and fry for another minute, then add the tomato puree (tomato paste).
+Add the onion, celery and carrot and continue frying until they soften and just begin to brown.
+Add the garlic and fry for another minute, then add the tomato puree (tomato paste).

-- Fry the tomato puree for a few mins, then deglaze the pan with the wine.
-Allow the wine to reduce for a few mins, then add the beef back in.
-Stir to coat the beef.
+• Fry the tomato puree for a couple of mins, then deglaze the pan with the wine.
+Allow the wine to reduce for a few mins, then stir in the cooked beef.

-- Add in the beef stock, tomato passata, parsley, basil, oregano, bay leaves, 1 tsp sugar, salt & pepper (to taste).
+• Add in the beef stock, tomato passata, parsley, basil, oregano, bay leaves, 1 tsp sugar, salt & pepper (to taste).
 Bring to a simmer then turn the heat to low, pop on a lid and allow to simmer for at least 1 hour 30 mins, stirring occasionally.
-Then take off the lid and allow the sauce to reduce until it thickens and is no loner watery, another 20-30mins should be fine.
-Meanwhile...
+Then take off the lid and allow the sauce to reduce until it thickens and is no longer watery, another 20-30mins should be fine.
+Check for seasoning again and adjust with salt and pepper (generously season to maximise the flavour if needed).

 Bechamel Sauce